bingemer/InwxBundle/README.md

 $result = $domrobot->updateRecord('inwx_id, 'ip-address');
 ```

-The Result is 1:1 from the original Domrobot class documented here:
+The result array is 1:1 from the original Domrobot class documented here:
 [API DOC](https://www.inwx.de/en/help/apidoc)

 In case of my createRecord() function, the "inwx_id" is contained in the $result.